All Episodes

 You rattled off, and I did in the hearing, all the acts of political violence we've seen from the left.

-And the culmination of all this, of course, was with the public assassination of perhaps one of the most articulate conservative spokesmen in America, and certainly a generational talent in Charlie Kirk, who was murdered in front of a live television shot in the throat for his speech.
+And the culmination of all of this, of course, was with the public assassination of perhaps one of the most articulate conservative spokesmen in America, and certainly a generational talent in Charlie Kirk, who was murdered in front of live television, shot in the throat for his speech.

 And we know that to be true now based on the text messages.

-It's not this is a problem that uh overwhelmingly is a problem on the left and I believe in free speech I don't believe in political violence but I also believe in telling the truth and I think in this moment if we're ever going to get on the other side of the mountain here we've just got to be truthful with what we're dealing with.
+And I think in this moment, if we're ever going to get on the other side of the mountain here, we've just got to be truthful with what we're dealing with.

 I mean, it doesn't shock me because I cover it every day on radio and TV, but it's very real.

-Sean, I think one of the most disturbing things outside of the horrific murder of our of our friend Charlie Kirk was the reaction that we saw.
+Yeah, I think, Sean, I think one of the most disturbing things outside of the horrific murder of our friend Charlie Kirk was the reaction that we saw.

-sky which is sort of this alternative to X, this sort of uh uh liberal alternative to X, there were so many posts celebrating this man's father's murder that they had to issue a warning that say hey this is not appropriate on the website.
+I mean, Blue Sky, which is sort of this alternative to X, this sort of liberal alternative X, there were so many posts celebrating this man, this father's murder, that they had to issue a warning that say, hey, this is not appropriate on the website.

 There was so much of it.